epistemex/cue2srt/README.md

 Also notice that options can come in any order.

 You can also output the subtitles as a WebVTT file using the option `--vtt` which uses the extension '.vtt' instead of '.srt'.
+There is also `--vttstyle <style>` which can be used to format WebVTT subtitle blocks if not using templates (or it can be used to override styles defined in a template).

 **Templates:**